Missiskoui (Province of Canada electoral district)

 Missiskoui was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East, in the Eastern Townships.
 It was created in 1841 and was based on the previous electoral district of the same name for the Legislative Assembly of Lower Canada.
 It was represented by one member in the Legislative Assembly.

 The electoral district was abolished in 1867, upon the creation of Canada and the province of Quebec.

 Boundaries

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
 35, s.
 2.

 The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.
 The Missiskoui electoral district of Lower Canada was not altered by the Act, and therefore continued with the same boundaries which had been set by a statute of Lower Canada in 1829:

 Missisikoui was located in the Eastern Townships (now the Estrie region).
-It was a single-member constituency.

 Members of the Legislative Assembly

+Missisikoui was a single-member constituency.

 The following were the members of the Legislative Assembly from Missiskoui.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.
+Party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.